microsoftgraph/msgraph-sdk-java/README.md

 An instance of the **GraphServiceClient** class handles building requests, sending them to the Microsoft Graph API, and processing the responses.
 To create a new instance of this class, you need to provide an instance of `IAuthenticationProvider`, which can authenticate requests to Microsoft Graph.

-For an example of authentication in a Java desktop client application, see the [Preview msgraph-sdk-java-auth](https://github.com/microsoftgraph/msgraph-sdk-android-msa-auth-for-android-adapter) and for an Android application see [Preview msgraph-sdk-android-auth](https://github.com/microsoftgraph/msgraph-sdk-android-auth).
+For an example of authentication in a Java desktop client or server application, see the [Preview msgraph-sdk-java-auth](https://github.com/microsoftgraph/msgraph-sdk-java-auth) and for an Android application see [Preview msgraph-sdk-android-auth](https://github.com/microsoftgraph/msgraph-sdk-android-auth).

 ### 2.3 Get a GraphServiceClient object